Mon 18th Sept – The Hidden River, Barking Creek & Riverside

 13.00 Lunch.
 Please bring a pic ‘n’ mix picnic to share on the day, along with some samosas and Indian inspired snacks that will be provided.
 There are limited options to buying food along the route.

 17.00 Finish at Barking Riverside.

-These images are from the Silk River research and design trips to the area by Mike Johnston.
+Photos from the Silk River walk in Barking and Dagenham, 18th Sept, by Mike Johnston.